OSGeo/gdal/doc/source/programs/sozip.rst

     Store just the name of a saved file (junk the path), and do not store directory names.
 By default, sozip will store the full path (relative to the current directory).

+.. option:: --optimize-from=<input.zip>

+    Re-process {input.zip} to generate a SOZip-optimized .zip.
+Options :option:`--enable-sozip`, :option:`--sozip-chunk-size` and
+    :option:`--sozip-min-file-size` may be used in that mode.

 .. option:: --enable-sozip=auto/yes/no